What are the differences between your firewood?

 What are the advantages of using capping and post caps?

-The end grain on timber acts like a sponge soaking up any water it comes across as this is what it was doing when it was a tree.
-As this is exposed on the tops of your posts and pales having capping not only gives your fence a nice finish but protects the timbers from soaking up unwanted water from the rain.
+The end grain on timber acts like a sponge soaking up any water it comes across – as it is exposed on the tops of your posts and pales, having capping not only gives your fence a nice finish but protects the timbers from soaking up unwanted water from the rain.

 How do I fix the capping on?

 A non-grooved Capping rail can be fixed onto the top rail providing a counter rail has been installed at the top of your fence, if not you can purchase one (50mm x 32mm section) to fix to the top of your fence, you can then nail the capping onto this.
 We also have a capping with a groove which can go straight on top of your featheredge boards, in this case the top fence rail will have to be 50mm below the height of the fence.